April full moon – the Pink Moon – falls on April 5-6

 Where to look: Look for the bright round moon in the east in the evening, overhead around midnight, west before sunrise.

-Note: The April 15 and 16 moon is near the star Spica in the constellation Virgo.
+Note: The April 5-6 full moon is near the star Spica in the constellation Virgo the Maiden.

 The full moon of April is also called the Paschal Moon if it occurs before Easter, which happens this year.
+(If it occurs after Easter, as it will next year, it is only called the Pink Moon.)
 As a general rule, Easter is pinned on the first Sunday after the full moon that occurs after the vernal equinox.
-This year the equinox fell on March 20, and the following full moon falls on April 16, which is a Saturday.
-Therefore, the next Sunday is the very next day, making Easter April 17.
+This year the equinox fell on March 20, and the following full moon falls on April 6, which is a Thursday.
+Therefore, the next Sunday is three days later, making Easter April 9.

 Because the full moon is very bright, you might not spot Spica at first.
-Try blocking the moon behind a foreground object such as a building.
+Try blocking the moon behind a foreground object such as a building or a utility pole.
 Spica is an important star for learning the night sky because it’s the southern member of the easily recognizable Spring Triangle.
-This asterism also includes Arcturus, north of Spica, and Denebola, northwest of Spica.
-Those three stars form an attractive equilateral triangle.
+This asterism also includes Arcturus, north of Spica, and Regulus, northwest of Spica.
+Those three stars form an attractive triangle.

-As the American night of April 16 advances, the Pink Moon moves away from Spica and nears Virgo’s boundary with Libra, the next zodiacal constellation to the east.
-Since the full moon sits on the opposite side of the sky from the sun, when morning twilight begins in the east, the full moon nears the western horizon.
-It then lies noticeably further from Spica than it did when it rose nearly 12 hours earlier.
+As the American night of April 5-6 advances, the Pink Moon moves noticeably closer to Spica.
+Since the full moon sits on the opposite side of the sky as the sun, when morning twilight begins in the east, the full moon nears the western horizon.
+It then lies noticeably further from Spica than it did when it rose nearly twelve hours earlier.

 Bottom line: At full moon, the moon rises around sunset, climbs highest in the sky around midnight, and sets around sunrise.
-The April 2022 full moon on April 16 is the Pink Moon.
+The April 2023 full moon on the overnight of April 5–6 is the Pink Moon.
 It lies near the star Spica in the constellation Virgo.